 Yes, there are currently restrictions on flights to Altea along with the rest of Spain.
-Before you book or search for flights, consider the following restrictions: Spain has restricted the entry of all travelers except Spanish nationals and residents, and accompanying immediate family members.
+Before you book or search for flights, consider the following restrictions: Spain has reopened its borders to travelers from most EU countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.

 Cheapest Prices for Altea flights by month

 November is currently the cheapest month to fly to Altea.
 At this moment in time August is the most expensive month.
 These prices are determined by multiple factors and booking in advance can help keep costs down if your schedule is not as flexible.

 When is the best time to fly to Altea?

 Choose a month below to see average flight price and weather conditions.

 $514 - $1,185

 0.16 - 1.54 inches